yuchen1990/ImbSDP/README.md

 ## Results and Analysis Scripts

+"rawdata.r" merges all raw data to one file.

-R code can be found in "scripts_for_paper.r"
+Other R code can be found in "scripts_for_paper.r"

 File "Rallfun-v33.txt" contains statistical tools for R code.